JohnEarnest/Decker/docs/lilt.md

 ------------
 The source code for Lilt is available [On GitHub](https://github.com/JohnEarnest/Decker).

 Lilt depends upon the C standard library and some POSIX extensions.
-It should work on OSX or most Linux distros.
+It should work on MacOS, BSD, or most Linux distros.
 To build and install Lilt, run the included `make` script.
 By default, a binary is installed in `/usr/local/bin`.
 ```
 make lilt && make install
 ```